 We have in-house a range of industry leading, state-of-the-art equipment, which is used to test a range of wheel parameters; from load and fatigue to the impact of cornering and uphill movements, as well as speed and the environment.

-Located in Woodridge, for the past 16 years the site has been home to our cornering and radial fatigue wheel testing equipment, as well as hub testing equipment.
+Located in Woodridge, it is the home to our cornering and radial fatigue wheel testing equipment, as well as hub testing equipment.
 At the site, we test wheels – with and without tires – for a huge variety of off highway machines, particularly in the agricultural and construction sectors.
 We also have the unique ability to carry out bolted joint analysis as well as other strain gauge simulation testing.
 Wheel-testing can be carried out to simulate virtually any operating conditions, providing accurate performance data which is not only invaluable to customers, but is also fed into our manufacturing, development and investment plans for Armstrong & Estherville, information which is invaluable for driving product development, productivity and increasing manufacturing efficiencies.

 The team also undertakes FEA analysis and data capture exercises on the tests that we run, the results of which are fed into our data bank.
 This helps build our knowledge around wheel designs and trends and helps us to respond quickly to customers’ request for support.
 By building knowledge with our customer and through data capture, we can share that knowledge and experience with other customers, should a similar request arise.